cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/100-regionalism-affairs.md

 title: Regionalism In International Affairs
 slug: regionalism-in-international-affairs
 abstract: Introduction to regionalism in International Relations
+simple_summary: "Have you ever been in a school club where everyone has to vote on what to do?
+International Organizations are exactly like that, but for countries!
+They join big clubs like the UN or ASEAN so they can sit at a round table and work together to fix big problems."
 ---

 ## Introduction to Regional Cooperation and Integration

-Regional cooperation and integration encompass a diverse range of economic, social, political, and security arrangements between countries in a geographic region.
+**Regional** cooperation and **integration** encompass a diverse range of economic, social, political, and security arrangements between countries in a geographic region.
 These can range from limited functional cooperation in specific sectors, to deep integration leading to unified governance structures beyond the nation-state.

-At its core, regional integration refers to countries voluntarily pooling sovereignty and harmonizing policies to benefit the region as a whole.
+At its core, **regional integration** refers to countries voluntarily pooling sovereignty and harmonizing policies to benefit the region as a whole.
 Key components include:

 - **Functional cooperation** - involves limited arrangements for countries to work together in specific areas like transportation, energy, or the environment.